Arts and Humanities FAQs

 The Research Committee expects applicants to investigate and pursue other sources of funding and to make applications for external support whenever possible.
 Be knowledgeable about what is available and be prepared to speak with your reviewer about the opportunities you have explored.

-The Research Committee particularly welcomes Fall Research Completion proposals for pilot studies or exploratory research that will strengthen applications to external agencies.
-In addition, you should be aware that programs are in place to supplement external fellowships and awards.
-If you have questions, see the supplementation program website or contact Associate Vice Chancellor Florence Hsia, florence.hsia@wisc.edu.
+The Research Committee particularly welcomes proposals for pilot studies or exploratory research that will strengthen applications to external agencies.
+In addition, you should be aware that programs are in place to supplement external fellowships and artists’ residencies.

 WHAT IS ‘INSURANCE’ FUNDING FOR AN EXTERNAL PROPOSAL?

-Asking for ‘insurance’ funding through the Fall Research Competition commits you to apply for external funding.
+Asking for ‘insurance’ funding through the Fall Research Competition commits you to apply for funding from an external sponsor.
 If your external application is not successful, your Fall Competition ‘backup’ award will be activated.
 If your external application is successful, you do not need any backup funding and your Fall Research Competition award will not be released.
-You may only ask for backup funding if you will have a funding decision about the external proposal before the start date of the Fall Competition award next July.
+You may only ask for insurance funding if you will have a funding decision about the external proposal before the Fall Competition award would begin, that is, by July 1.
 In most cases, this means that your external proposal must be submitted by this summer or fall.
 In your Fall Competition application, you must enter the dates of the expected submission and decision for your external proposal.
 If you do not submit the external proposal, your ‘insurance’ award will not be released.

 THE APPLICATION ASKS HOW I HAVE USED RECENT RESEARCH COMMITTEE AWARDS.
 WHAT SHOULD I PUT IN THIS SECTION?

-This section is the equivalent of a progress report on prior Fall Research Competition funding.
-The Committee wants to know what was accomplished with previous grants and what outcomes ensued.
-For each award that you have received over the past three years, you should list outcomes directly relevant to the award, such as conference presentations, papers published, in press, or under review, performances or exhibitions, and any grants that have been awarded or submitted.
+The Committee wants to know what was accomplished with previous awards and what outcomes ensued.
+For each Fall Competition award that you have received in the past three years, list outcomes directly relevant to the award, such as conference presentations, papers published, in press, or under review, performances or exhibitions, and any grants that have been awarded or submitted.
 Full citations must be provided for publications, performances, and exhibitions.

 WHAT IS AN AVERAGE AWARD IN THE FALL RESEARCH COMPETITION?